hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 In this tutorial the following components are used:

 * Arduino (clone) with a sensor shield, Bluetooth board, light sensor, humidity sensor, gas sensor, relay and fan.
-* Raspberry PI 1: This device is connected to a gateway, A Raspberry Pi 4 is usede for this, but this can also be a Raspberry Pi 3.
+* Raspberry PI 1: This device is connected to a gateway, A Raspberry Pi 4 is used for this, but this can also be a Raspberry Pi 3.
 This Raspberry acts as a gateway between the Cumulocity and the devices.
 This gateway is also connected to the local machine.
 OPTIONAL: you can also host the gateway on another device, like your local machine.
 * Raspberry Pi 2: This Raspberry Pi acts as an MQTT server.
 A Raspberry Pi 3 is used for that with a Sense HAT board.
 A Sense Hat is an additional board on top of a Raspberry Pi.
 It consists of a LED matrix.
 This Sensehat is optional, it is used for displaying traffic going through the MQTT server on the LED Matrix.
 OPTIONAL: Instead of setting up an MQTT Broker yourself, you can also use a public broker for this or run a broker on another device.
 NodeMCU: there are different devices based on ESP8266.
-It is open source and relatively cheap and easy to work with.
-In this case a LoLin board is used, which has WIFI on board, a sensor is connected to it to monitor air humidity.
+It is open-source and relatively cheap and easy to work with.
+In this case, a LoLin board is used, which has WIFI on board, a sensor is connected to it to monitor air humidity.

 For this tutorial, different pieces of hardware are used.
-To use all possibilities that are mentioned in this tutorial, it's adviseable to have all parts available.
-You can also build the functionalities in this tutorial with only having an Arduino with one sensor.
+To use all possibilities that are mentioned in this tutorial, it's advisable to have all parts available.
+You can also build the functionalities in this tutorial by only having an Arduino with one sensor.
 All the parts running on the 2 Raspberry Pi's can also run on your laptop.

 ## Step 2 Clone this repo

-First let's get the code.
+First, let's get the code.
 From the terminal of the system, you plan on running Node-RED from, do the following:

 - Clone this repo: